- The two main ways in which HIV is passed on are unprotected vaginal and anal sex.

 The following are well-established, significant modes of HIV transmission.
 There is clear biological and epidemiological evidence that these are the main ways in which HIV is passed on.

 The two main sexual activities are:

-Unprotected vaginal intercourse with an HIV-positive person.
-HIV can be passed on to either a male or female partner, although the risk is greater for a female partner.
+- Unprotected vaginal intercourse with an HIV-positive person who does not have an undetectable viral load.
+Between cisgender men and women, HIV can be passed on to either a male or female partner, although the risk is greater for a female partner.

-Unprotected anal intercourse with an HIV-positive person.
+- Unprotected anal intercourse with an HIV-positive person who does not have an undetectable viral load.
 HIV can be passed on to either an insertive partner (‘top’) or a receptive partner (‘bottom’), but the risk is greater for a receptive partner.

 Across the world, significant numbers of HIV transmissions also occur through:

-- During pregnancy, childbirth or breastfeeding, from an HIV-positive mother who is not taking HIV treatment to her baby.
+- During pregnancy, childbirth or breastfeeding, from the HIV-positive parent who is not taking HIV treatment to their baby.